sashinpivotal/cnd-instructor-lab-notes/cnd-instructor-notes.md

     updating the routing table whenever a new instance is created or old instance gets destroyed?

-## Challenges in the blud-green deployment
+## Challenge questions in the blud-green deployment

 -   Is blue-green deployment suitable for major feature change?
 -   What are the challenges for doing blue-green deployment?